emacs-ng/emacs-ng/JS_README.md

 The lisp object uses reflection to invoke the equivalent of `(get-buffer-create "mybuf")`.
 In this example, get-buffer-create returns a buffer object.
 In order to represent this, we use a technique called proxying, in which we give a reference to the elisp object to an internal field of a javascript object.
 This field is only accessible by the native layer, so it cannot be tampered with in the javascript layer.
 When javascript calls subsequent functions using `buffer`, a translation layer will extract the elisp object and invoke it on the function.

-Primative data structures will be converted automatically.
+Primitive data structures will be converted automatically.
 More complex data structures can be converted to native javascript objects via a call to a special function called `json`

 ``` js
 let qcname = lisp.intern(":name");